 Please be aware certain performances will use strobe lighting/lasers without announcement which may affect people with photo sensitive epilepsy.

 There is full medical provision available during the festival.

 Bookable Access Facilities

 As a festival we try to make your experience over the weekend as seamless as possible and have many facilities in place in order to do so.
-To take advantage of the facilities available please complete a downloadable bookable access facilities form and send to [email protected]
+To take advantage of the facilities available please complete a downloadable bookable access facilities form (see link under Personal Assistant/Carer Tickets) and send to [email protected]

 Viewing areas and distances

 Main stage viewing area – This is a large area to the side of the main arena with great views of the stage.
 This is accessible via a network of tarmac paths within the park.
 Reception to Main Stage viewing area is 150m.

 There will be a small bar at this location for disabled guests who are unable to access the main bar.

 Discovery Stage viewing area – A viewing area is available next to the front of house mixing desk.
 This is accessible via tarmac paths and a short distance across a grassed area.
 Reception to Discovery Stage viewing area is 160m.